-DUI Urine Test in Tampa, Florida
+DUI Urine Test

 The State of Florida's "Implied Consent Law" requires any person who drives a vehicle within the state and who is suspected of DUI to submit to a chemical test of their urine or breath.
 Under Florida law, the law enforcement officer can request that the driver submits to a urine test after a DUI arrest or suffer the possible consequences that accompany a refusal to submit to testing.

 Click here to read more about our Recent Case Results in DUI Breath and Urine Test Cases.

 If the officer asks you to agree to submit to a urine test before the arrest, then that request and any alleged refusal would be inadmissible at trial if your attorney files and litigates a motion to suppress that evidence.
 The court might suppress or exclude the urine test from evidence at trial if the officer only requested the urine test after you blew a 0.000 on the breath test machine.

 Also, recent U.S. Supreme Court decisions suggest that an officer needs a warrant to conduct a urine test and cannot just rely on the state's implied consent statutes when no warrant exist.

 If you have been arrested for DUI and submitted to a urine test in Tampa or Plant City in Hillsborough County, or the surrounding areas, then contact an attorney at the Sammis Law Firm to discuss your case today.
 Call 813-250-0500.